 Linsay's green creds = She recycles!
+Composts (which, in Phoenix, is more like a science experiment)!
 Brings her own bags to the store!
 Attended a super-crunchy liberal arts university!
-Drives a 40MPG car!
-Used to live in Seattle!
+Drives a hybrid!
+(OK, full disclosure, the other family car is a massive, gas-guzzling Canyonero that is utterly necessary to pull the pop-up camper)!
+From the green, green PNW!
 Plus, she has written about topics like solar panels, solar ovens, pet-safe weed killers, soil and water conservation, geothermal energy, water-wise gardening, eco-friendly real estate remodels and eating/cooking/gardening with organic foods.

 Not many things are more exciting than air ducts, HVAC systems and cement fiber siding.
 Linsay knows this because she's written about all of them, including a rewrite of an entire air duct website as well as home improvement articles on topics like kitchen remodels, landscaping and foundation repair.

-Linsay just looooves to eat but she doesn't want to weigh 800 pounds, so she attempts to eat as nutritiously as possible.
+Linsay just looooves to eat but she doesn't want to have to someday be hoisted out of her living room by a crane, so she attempts to eat as nutritiously as possible.
 She's written nutrition, diet, cooking and healthy eating articles for sites including Hidden Valley Ranch and Livestrong.
-Of course, she's ironically eating a donut while she writes this.
+Of course, she's ironically eating a cro-nut while she writes this.

-Linsay has published on topics such as remodeling to sell, short sales, foreclosures, staging, moving, commerical real estate development and real estate demographics.
-She's created several real estate websites from the ground up, done a massive moving company website rewrite, and has ghostwritten numerous real estate blog posts for commercial and residential Realtors.
+Linsay has published on topics such as remodeling to sell, short sales, foreclosures, staging, moving, commercial real estate development, property management and real estate demographics.
+She's created several real estate websites from the ground up and has ghostwritten countless real estate blog posts for commercial and residential Realtors.
 She's also written numerous Realtor and mortgage loan officer bios.
 She currently writes for the real estate section of SF Gate/San Francisco Chronicle with an emphasis on landscaping to sell in the Bay Area.